wEB DESIGN | AI | Technology

 "So I view DeepVista as really a thinking partner, which is like for humans, specifically for founders, but we can also extend this into like more personas down road."

-C. ChatGPT, one complaint, they need to be very good at prompt engineering to get an answer and to to, to a lot of founders, they don't have the skills, and they feels like waste of time.
+He wants he product to be intuitive.
+"They need to be very good at prompt engineering to get an answer and to to, to a lot of founders, they don't have the skills, and they feels like waste of time.
 Second thing is that oftentimes the answer, get back from ChatGPT is very generic."

 RESEARCH: CompetitIve Analysis